 Liquidity describes the ability of a company to generate sufficient cash flows to meet the cash requirements of its business operations, including working capital needs, debt service, acquisitions, contractual obligations and other commitments.
 We assess liquidity in terms of our cash flows from operations and their sufficiency to fund our operating and investing activities.
+In light of the significant number of redemptions and the unlikelihood that the company will receive significant proceeds from exercises of the warrants due to the disparity between the exercise price of the warrants and the current trading price of the Class A common stock, the company's capital resources and its liquidity position since the business combination are not expected to improve.

 As of December 31, 2022, our principal source of liquidity was cash of \$6.3 million.
-As part of the business combination with KINS, our net cash position will increase to \$10 million at the closing of the transaction.
-In addition, the net cash position will further increase with the \$1.6 million we will receive from the KINS trust account.
-The total net cash position will be reduced by the transaction expenses of the business combination.
+As part of the business combination with KINS, our net cash position increased to \$10 million at the closing of the transaction.
+In addition, the net cash position further increased with the \$1.6 million we received from the KINS trust account.
+The total net cash position will be reduced by the transaction expenses of the business combination, which are estimated to be approximately \$1.2 million.